leeshuheng/example_latex_koma_cjk/README.md

 # example_latex_koma_cjk
-A example to make chinese document using LaTeX+koma+cjk.
+An example to make chinese document using LaTeX+koma+cjk.

 Execute in twice: